Article Page

 Step 1:How to Execute a Valid Declaration Step-by-Step

-Step 2:Step 1: Establish the Pure Sequence
+Step 2:Step 1: Secure Your Pure Sequence

-Step 3:Step 2: Form the Second Sequence
+Step 3:Step 2: Complete the Second Sequence

-Step 4:Step 3: Organize Remaining Cards
+Step 4:Step 3: Group the Remaining Cards

 Step 5:Step 4: The Final Discard